Learn How to Approve WordPress User Accounts Without Logging Into Dashboard With RegistrationMagic

 Approving WordPress Accounts Via Mail

-Then comes Invalid Activation Code.
-This will let you send an error message in case your user find the activation link broken.
+Step5: Then comes Invalid Activation Code.
+This will let you send an error message in case your user finds the activation link broken.

-The next field, Provisionally Activate Account, will temporarily activate a user account even if they are not verified.
-They can log in on your site till that time.
+Step8: The next field, Provisionally Activate Account, will temporarily activate a user account even if they are not verified.
+They can log in to your site till that time.
 But if they fail to activate their account from the verification link, their accounts will get deactivated.

 The final field ones enabled, lets you send a user’s username and password in the verification mail.
 In the end, click on the Save button to finish the job.